ghidra/htou/README.md

 --
 ![alt tag](https://cloud.githubusercontent.com/assets/5643219/10115771/99eadcde-63e3-11e5-84cd-669a49a0ac46.png)

-select nodes (from inside a SOP) that you want to export as mdl, and push the shelf tool button.
+Select nodes (from inside a SOP) that you want to export as mdl, and push the shelf tool button.
 <ul>
 <li>Mdls will be names based on the node selected.</li>
-<li>To be safe, Triangulate you mesh.</li>
+<li>To be safe, Triangulate your mesh.</li>
 <li>All attributes are read at the point context.</li>
 <li>You MUST have normals at the point context.</li>
 <li>Supports Cd, for vertex color.</li>